CoffeeRaptor/Portfolio-Website/Terraform/modules/acm/README.md

 # AWS Certificate Manager (ACM) Terraform Module

 This Terraform module automates the provisioning and management of SSL/TLS certificates using AWS Certificate Manager (ACM).
-It ensures secure communication for your domains with minimal manual effort.
+It ensures secure communication for the domains with minimal manual effort.

 ## What This Module Does

 1. **Request ACM Certificates**
-   Automatically requests SSL/TLS certificates for your specified domain and optional subdomains using DNS validation.
+   Automatically requests SSL/TLS certificates for the specified domain and optional subdomains using DNS validation.

 2. **Configure DNS Validation Records**
    Creates the necessary Route 53 DNS CNAME records to validate domain ownership, eliminating the need for manual DNS setup.